 Intervention within and beyond the school day: One approach elementary teachers have used in the past for intervention is hosting small, heterogeneous groups across classrooms for Tier 2 interventions.
-For much of the year, mixing students from different classrooms was not permitted under our safety protocols.
-In some cases, students zoomed into their small group instruction, but anecdotal data suggests this made it hard for students to engage and focus.
 Another challenge with the intervention was attendance.
 Due to COVID infections or quarantining, many students were absent for 3 or more days this year.
 For students who are English learners, it is challenging to master learning objectives when zooming in to the class remotely from home or completing work in a short-term independent study packet.
 Many of our students from low-income families live in multi-generational households, making it more likely that quarantining for the whole family would last for an extended period of time as the virus made its way through multiple family members.
 These absences sometimes put at-promise students further behind.